F5Networks/f5-appsvcs-extension/docs/declarations/profiles.rst

    Support for Statistics profiles is available in BIG-IP AS3 v3.41 and later.

-This example shows how you can configure a Statistics profile to the TLS_Server class in a declaration using the new **Statistics_Profile** class.
+This example shows how you can configure a Statistics profile to the TLS_Server class in a declaration using the **Statistics_Profile** class introduced in AS3 3.43.

 The Statistics profile provides user-defined statistical counters.
 Each profile contains 32 settings (Field1 through Field32), which define named counters.
 Using a Tcl-based iRule command, you can use the names to manipulate the counters while processing traffic.
 For more information, see |stats1| in the BIG-IP documentation and |stats2| in the TMSH reference.